gwu-cs-sysprog/lectures/06/01_lectures.md

 ### Domain sockets for Multi-Client Communication

+Lets look at an example were we want a server to receive a client's requests as strings, and to reply with those same strings.
+This isn't useful, per-say, but demonstrates how this communication can happen.
+Notably, we want to enable the server to communicate with different clients!

 - A *server* receives IPC requests from *clients*.
     Note that this is similar to how a server on the internet serves webpages to multiple clients (and, indeed, the code is similar!).
 - The server's functions include `socket`, `bind`, and `listen`.
     `socket` creates a domain socket file descriptor
 - The server creates a *separate descriptor* for each client using `accept`.
 - The client's functions include `socket` and `connect`.

 ``` c
 int